 Each of the bowls of the 400-series set were available individually in open stock as well as in boxed sets of three or four, from approximately 1977 to 1979.
 From the late 1970s until 1980, 474 and 475 casseroles were sold singly with the numbers 484 or 485 on the boxes.

 A six-piece Country Kitchen Set was available sometime between 1978 & 1980.
 This assortment is comprised of pieces gathered from three different sets: 503 refrigerator dish & lid, 475 casserole & lid, and 402 & 403 round nesting bowls.
 Homestead also includes the only known examples of three-piece Cinderella bowl sets, a 433-series set (441, 442, 443) and a 430-series set (442, 443, 444).

-No divided dishes or baking pan sets were offered in either version of Homestead.
+No divided dishes or baking pan sets were offered in Homestead.
 Although 1410 mugs exist in blue Homestead, it is not clear whether they were a regular production item.

 1410 Mug (all-over speckled beige with blue pattern)

 300-Series Round - 401, 402, 403

 400-Series Round - 401, 402, 403, 404

 Cinderella Casseroles (470 Set) - 471 (no pattern, or patterned), 472, 473 - with speckled opal lids*, or plain clear lids